International cargo shipping is something that you should consider if you want to expand and further your customer reach.

 1. Finding the Best Route

-Knowing the correct route and the best transportation method is vital when wanting to transport cargo internationally.
-For example, one must decipher the best transport method for shipping cars internationally.
+Knowing the correct route and the best transportation method is vital when wanting to haul cargo internationally.
+For example, one must decipher the best transport method for dispatching cars internationally.
 Will it be best to do so by air, land, or ocean?

 Many different risks need to be considered for each transportation method, and a risk assessment plan would need to be thought out for each of these to figure out which transportation method poses the least risk.